apache/stratos/products/load-balancer/README.txt

     Contains all the database scripts

     - lib
-	  Contains the basic set of libraries required to startup ELB in standalone mode
+	  Contains the basic set of libraries required to startup LB in standalone mode

     - repository
-	  The repository where services and modules deployed in Apache Stratos ELB are stored.
+	  The repository where services and modules deployed in Apache Stratos LB are stored.
 In addition to this, the components directory inside the repository directory contains the carbon runtime and the user added jar files including mediators, third party libraries etc. All